Versus

 Digital Scrabble: Free to download, expensive to enjoy without ads and power-up nagging.
 The freemium model actively degrades the experience.

-Digital Boggle: Harder to find a good free version, but when you do, it tends to be a cleaner experience because the game is simpler to implement and harder to monetize with power-ups (what are you going to sell, extra time?
-Actually, some of them do sell extra time.
-Gross.)
+Digital Boggle: Harder to find a good free version, but when you do, it tends to be a cleaner experience because the game is simpler to implement and harder to monetize with power-ups (though some of them do sell extra time, which is gross).

 Winner on pure accessibility: Boggle.
 Lower cost, lower skill barrier, more players, less time commitment.
 It's the word game that anyone can enjoy within 30 seconds of learning the rules.